A person with a suspected head and neck cancer should be referred to a specialist who is a member of a relevant multidisciplinary team.

-Head and neck cancer is cancer that occurs in any part of the head or neck.
+Head and neck cancer is cancer that starts in any part of the head or neck.
 This can include the mouth, tongue, gums, tonsils, pharynx, larynx, nasal cavity or sinuses.
-Head and neck cancers start when cells become abnormal.
-These cells divide and grow to form a cancer.
 A head and neck cancer is named after the part of the head or neck where it starts.
 For example, laryngeal cancer starts in the larynx.

-Treatment for a head and neck cancer may include one or all types of these cancer treatments:
+Treatment for a head and neck cancer may include one or more of the following:

 - targeted therapy

-Treatment for your head and neck cancer may be specialised and complex and you may need to travel to have parts of your treatment.
-Your Local Health District will have an arrangement in place for this.
+Treatment for head and neck cancer is specialised and complex, and patients may need to travel to have parts of their treatment.
+The local health district will have an arrangement in place for this.